 At this point, my friend spoke up saying, “Bringing awareness to people’s lives is more important than a parade.”

 I agreed.
 “Also, if you actually got why this is happening, you wouldn’t be complaining, you’d be supporting it.
-But I can see from your Target rainbow glasses that you probably don’t see an issue with Pride being run by corps and cops.”
+But I can see from your Target rainbow glasses that you probably don’t see an issue with Pride being run by corporations and cops.”

 Did I get an attitude with this man?
 100%.
 I don’t regret it either.
 I’m absolutely tired of white people rolling their eyes at protests and putting their desire to be comfortable over the human rights violations happening to their neighbors of color.
 I’m tired of having to listen to white people throw their uneducated opinions into the wind, not caring who gets hurt when it’s inevitably carried to their ears.